raphlinus/raphlinus.github.io/_posts/2020-09-25-principled-reactive-ui.md

 It is very tempting to use complex control flow patterns: putting significant logic in callbacks, using higher order composition techniques, or using a compiler to significantly transform the code.
 Yet, such techniques have downsides.

 The first is simply that this complexity leaks out into the app.
 In current Druid, we use some higher order composition techniques such as lenses.
-While fairly simple by Haskell standards, and our users with Haskell background tend like them, a lot of people coming to Druid find them confusing.
+While fairly simple by Haskell standards, and our users with Haskell background tend to like them, a lot of people coming to Druid find them confusing.

 The simplest mechanism for composition of UI elements is function composition.
 This position is well argued in [Jetpack Compose], and the experience of React hooks vs class-based components is further evidence.